 The lower section of Trash Can Falls is a very scenic mini gorge.
 It is somewhat difficult to get down but can be done.
 Take your time.
 The main drop and pool are just upstream…

 Trash Can Falls is also known as Laurel Creek Falls.
-I do not know at this point how it obtained the name Trash Can Falls, as there was certainly nothing trashy about it.
-There was no trash laying around, no graffiti, nothing but a very clear stream over a pretty 15′ waterfall into one of the most popular swimming holes in the area.
+From what I have learned over the years, Laurel Creek Falls obtained the nickname “Trash Can Falls” because there was a local dump near the top of the falls.
+That has long since been cleaned up and on this visit, there was no trash laying around, no graffiti, nothing but a very clear stream over a pretty 15′ waterfall into one of the most popular swimming holes in the area.
 Folks were swimming and doing a little jumping as well.

 There was one fellow who got up there and was petrified to jump.
 Maybe he was using better judgement, as the safe landing area was not very big.
 I would not advise him going to nearby Elk Falls or Compression Falls if this one was a problem for him!!

 I have another trip to Trash Can Falls documented a few years later with some updated pictures: http://trash-can-falls-aka-laurel-creek-falls-2014.
 It has some additional information and what i think are better pictures.